Hidden disabilities & the constant judgement

 Stories of angry notes being left on cars in disabled bays or people being accosted for using disabled facilities are becoming so frequent you’d be forgiven for skipping past them.
 It seems we live in a world where it is acceptable for you to be judged on your appearance rather than, you know…. medical professional’s opinions.

-Hundreds of thousands if not millions of people in the UK live with disabilities that might not be immediately apparent just by looking at them.
+Hundreds of thousands, if not millions of people in the UK live with disabilities that might not be immediately apparent just by looking at them.
 Conditions like chronic fatigue syndrome, arthritis or learning disabilities such as autism don’t always exhibit symptoms that immediately identify you as disabled.

 Now all of these conditions and others are a disability but that doesn’t always mean you need any adjustments.
 However, it equally doesn’t mean you don’t require adjustments or help.

-My three-year-old son has autism.
+My five-year-old son has autism.
 He was born seven weeks early with a condition called Congenital CMV which can also lead to learning difficulties, blindness and deafness later in life.
 I’ll do another article on this soon.

 He’s generally fit and well medically, as in he can walk fine and doesn’t, as some would say, “look disabled.”
 I use that term very loosely as I do not like it.